jacksonargo/personal-queue/README.md

 ### del

-Deletes the job NAME from the queu.
+Deletes the job NAME from the queue.
 NAME can be given as a parameter or interactively.

 * *NAME* is the name of the job to delete.